gnieboer/tsp-redesign/pages/making-contributions/contribution-limits.md

             <th scope="row">What it means</th>
             <td markdown="1">
 ## Age 50 and over
-Beginning in the year you turn 50&frac12;, you have the opportunity to **make additional contributions above the IRS' elective deferral limit.** These "catch-up contributions" provide a chance to put away extra money for retirement, even if you're not behind.
+At any time beginning in the year you turn 50, you have the opportunity to **make additional contributions above the IRS' elective deferral limit.** These "catch-up contributions" provide a chance to put away extra money for retirement, even if you're not behind.
 </td>
           </tr>
           <tr>
             <th scope="row">What to know</th>
             <td markdown="1">
 Catch-up contributions are made on top of your regular employee contributions; however, they do not receive any matching.
-In order to be eligible to make these special contributions, you must be on track to meet the maximum elective deferral limit.
+To be eligible to make these special contributions, you must be on track to meet the IRS elective deferral limit.

 <div class="usa-alert usa-alert-info">
 <div class="usa-alert-body">
-You must make a new catch-up contribution election each calendar year--they do not restart automatically.
+You must make a new catch-up contribution election each calendar year—they do not restart automatically.
 </div>
 </div>
 </td>